 Working for Equitable Communities

 Adopting an anti-racist perspective asks all of us to actively embrace the other and step beyond our comfort zones.
 We look at history and the way that power affects the development of community and the balance of our own relationships.
-Volunteers will work to confront the systemic challenges of race, class, gender, and power, while learning to examine their own lives and actions.

 Spiritual Engagement & Growth